 When Rachel Mercer realized she needed a change in her life, she saw it as a chance to do something with her lifelong love of words.
 Growing up, she was obsessed with stories and was affectionately called a “word nerd” by her family.
 After careers in theatre and finance, she knew she wanted to have more freedom in her life, and took the steps to launch her own freelance editorial business.

 Rachel is truly passionate about what she does, and her clients no doubt benefit from her care and attention to detail.
 It’s no surprise then that she was able to grow her business quickly.
-Since she’s a graduate of my High-Level Proofreading Pro program, I couldn’t be happier to witness her success.
+Since she’s a graduate of my High-Level Proofreading And Copyediting Pro program, I couldn’t be happier to witness her success.

 When I chatted with Rachel about her business and how her editorial business has impacted her life, she was brimming with joy and enthusiasm.
 Now that she’s her own boss, she’s free to live her ideal life, which includes creating a homestead with her husband.
 I hope you enjoy the interview as much as I did!

 In my video interview with Rachel, we discussed:

 - How she grew her editorial business so quickly

 - The different types of content she likes to work with